-- Provides flexibility for managing local courses at individual or district institutions. - Distinguishes the currently numbered courses from the CCN numbered courses throughout the various systems that are in any way connected to the CCCs and their students. - Avoids duplication of current local-numbering systems that prohibits clear identification of current and CCN-based courses when listed in parallel. - Provides a method for implying traditional course level (first year, second year, etc.). - Provides a method for identification of speciality course types (e.g., Honors, Lab). - Provides enough scalability to incorporate the volume of current and future courses. - Accommodates local courses not in the CCN system with the expectation that all CCC institutions holistically adopt the CCN system.
+- Avoids duplication of current local-numbering systems that prohibits clear identification of current and CCN-based courses when listed in parallel. - Provides a method for implying traditional course level (first year, second year, etc.). - Provides a method for identification of speciality course types (e.g., Honors, Lab). - Provides enough scalability to incorporate the volume of current and future courses. - Accommodates local courses not in the CCN system with the expectation that all California Community Colleges institutions holistically adopt the CCN system.